shogunlab/shuriken/README.md

 `python shuriken_xss.py -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

-If you would like to screenshot and save all reflected XSS payloads, use the *--screen* flag with a name for the screenshot images and enter:
+If you would like to screenshot and save all reflected XSS payloads, use the *-s* or *--screen* flag with a name for the screenshot images and enter:

-`python shuriken_xss.py -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt" --screen ExampleTarget`
+`python shuriken_xss.py -s ExampleTarget -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

 To wait a specific amount of time in between requests, use the *-t* flag with the amount of time to wait in seconds and enter:

-`python shuriken_xss.py -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt" -t 1.5`
+`python shuriken_xss.py -t 1.5 -u "http://example.com/target.php?name={xss}" -p "xss-payload-list.txt"`

 To enable partial or fuzzy detection of XSS payloads in HTML source code, use the *-f* or *--fuzzy* flag with the level of detection you want to log.
 For example, the following command will only log XSS payload reflections that have a 75% matching score or above in the HTML source code returned: